Should You Buy A Forever Home Or A Starter Home?

 “This is particularly advantageous for young people who can remain in forever homes long enough to receive the maximum bang for their buck when reselling,” he says.

 The initial cost of a forever home is the largest barrier to purchase, but there is also more upkeep required, from maintenance to higher utility bills.

 Make sure you factor in a reasonable amount for monthly costs so you don’t find yourself house poor.
 “Ask yourself whether the monthly payments and ancillary expenses related to your forever home restrict you from having the lifestyle you want,” suggests Sean McConnell of Compass Real Estate in Seattle.

 Have you thought about what happens if you don’t live there forever, after all?

 We all know about the “best-laid plans.”
 And often when you’re first starting your career or are just beginning a family, you might not be as settled as you think.
 You may have more kids or fewer kids.
 You may switch careers.

 You may be transferred.
 “You don’t want to be locked into an expensive monthly payment or feel like it’s too hard to move even for a great opportunity,” McConnell says.

 You might not even know what you like.
 For example, you might not have thought through whether you need the master on the main floor or upstairs with the kids.
 Or whether that busy street will drive you nuts – and mean your kids will never learn to ride a bike.

 The best way to know if a starter home or a forever home is right for you?
-Start by running your numbers and then talk to a real estate agent.
+Start by running your numbers and then talking to a real estate agent or mortgage lender.
 The home of your dreams is out there, even if it’s not the home of your dreams forever.